Updated on September 6, 2022

 • Reduce eye pressure

-If medication alone is ineffective at reducing and maintaining a normal eye pressure, laser treatment and traditional filtration surgery may be necessary.
-Options include:
+If medication alone is ineffective at reducing and maintaining normal eye pressure, laser treatment and traditional filtration surgery may be necessary.

-• Tube shunt surgery implants a hollow tube called a shut to divert fluid into a reservoir and away from the eye
+• Tube shunt surgery.
+Implants a hollow tube called a shunt to divert fluid into a reservoir and away from the eye

 Summary

-Pigmentary glaucoma stems from pigment dispersion syndrome, which is when pigment granules flake off the iris and into the eye's aqueous humor (clear fluid).
+Pigmentary glaucoma is a result of pigment dispersion syndrome.
+This occurs when pigment granules flake off the iris, affecting aqueous humor flow.

 8 sources cited